 - American Red Cross.
 The American Red Cross shares resources to help prepare for natural disasters during the pandemic.

 - National Council on Aging.
 These community-specific resources help seniors who need food, assistance paying bills, help with Medicare, or who are struggling with isolation.

 During the pandemic, it’s important that home care agencies focus on what is most important: ensuring exceptional home care and unsurpassed safety for clients and their families.
 To help agencies maintain their focus on delivering exceptional care, corecubed is here to help.
 With a staff of professionals who have decades of combined experience in the home care industry, SEO, sales, training, and more, corecubed is an ideal partner during these unprecedented times, helping agencies operate efficiently and market creatively in order to distinguish themselves from the competition.

-If you’re interested in learning more about SEO, digital marketing, or strategies to boost sales during the pandemic, reach out to corecubed, the experts in home care marketing and design solutions, at 800.370.6580 x1.
+If you’re interested in learning to adapt to COVID-19 by learning more about SEO, digital in-home marketing, or strategies to boost sales during the pandemic, reach out to corecubed, the experts in home care marketing and design solutions, at 800.370.6580 x1.